Ultra-high-rate detection of entangled photon pairs: Results

 \subsection{Coincidence measurement}

 First, we conducted a coincidence measurement to characterize the basic performance of our entangled photon pair source\cite{PhysRevA.72.041804}\cite{TAKESUE2010276}.
-The average detection probability per pulse for the signal and idler channels is given by:
+Assuming a low average number of photon pairs per pulse and a low dark-count probability, the average detection probability per pulse for the signal and idler channels is given by:

-where $\mu_{c}$,$\alpha_{x}$, and $d_{x}$ denote the average number of correlated photon pairs per pulse, the transmittance of channel $x$, and the dark count probability of channel $x$ respectively, with $x = s$ (signal) or $i$ (idler), respectively.
+where $\mu_{c}$, $\alpha_{x}$ and $d_{x}$ denote the average number of photon pairs per pulse, the transmittance of channel $x$, and the dark count probability of channel $x$ respectively, with $x = s$ (signal) or $i$ (idler), respectively.
+Note that this average number of photon pairs represents the mean number of photons per pulse in each mode of the signal and idler selected by the frequency filter.
 In our experimental configuration, the pump pulse duration was much longer than the coherence time of the down-converted photons, so the probability of generating $n$ pairs in a given pulse follows a Poisson distribution.
 The coincidence and accidental coincidence probabilities are described by:

 The coincidence-to-accidental ratio (CAR) is then given by: